-A for the rate of the r
+A for the set of the set

 In a recent interview, AAI member and past president Frank Fitch shared recollections of the military training and service that were components of his early career path in science.
 The following profile draws on the interview, along with an unpublished Fitch family history and Dr. Fitch's AAI Oral History Project interview of July 18, 2012 (www.aai.org/ohp).